A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Promoting Your Landing Page

-To drive conversions and generate leads or sales, you need to promote your landing page effectively.
+To generate leads or sales, you need to promote it effectively.

 Strategies for Driving Traffic to Your Landing Page